Team Building Chicago: 18+ Kickass Ideas to Kickstart Your Next Corporate Event

 Insider Tip: Navy Pier’s 50 acres offers a ton of team-building activities like rock climbing, ice skating, and food tours.
-For more ideas on what to do in Navy Pier, whether with your work buddies or your other friends, check out our guide 27 Navy Pier Must-Do Attractions.
+For more ideas on what to do in Navy Pier, whether with your work buddies or your other friends, check out our guide 25+ Top Chicago Navy Pier Things to Do & to Eat.

 A company retreat on the other side of the world may not be possible, but you can experience a different culture right in our backyard.

-Discover together the rich history of one of Chicago’s most interesting neighborhoods by taking Chicago Food Planet’s Chinatown Adventure Food Tour.
+Discover together the rich history of one of Chicago’s most interesting neighborhoods by taking Chicago Food & City Tours’ Chinatown Adventure Food Tour.

 The best part?

-Your team will get to sample authentic Canton, Mandarin and Szechuan cuisine from some of Chinatown’s best eateries in a 5-course meal at sit-down restaurants.
+Your team will get to sample authentic Canton, Mandarin and Szechuan cuisine from some of Chinatown’s best eateries in a 5-course meal at restaurants around the area.
 It will give you all a taste of unexpected adventure on what could have been a regular workday.

 Nothing boosts moral like being right and a scavenger hunt will allow your team to do just that.
 Let Watson Adventures create an experience that will transform Chicago into your own playground.
 By using clever questions, you can test your wits and bring out the hidden talents of each member of the group.
 This already sounds amazing, right?

 Scavenger hunts can take place in the Loop, city museums, and even Brookfield Zoo.
 You can even ask them to plan a hunt in the location of your choice, including your very own office.